KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Buttons.md

 You can also use the `.keyboardButton` view modifier to convert any view to a keyboard button.

-## Next keyboard button
+## Next Keyboard Button

-The ``NextKeyboardButton`` can be used to trigger the system keyboard switch function.
+The ``NextKeyboardButton`` can be used to trigger the system's keyboard switcher function, which selects the next keyboard when tapped and shows a keyboard menu when long pressed.

 This button requires a ``KeyboardInputViewController``.
-KeyboardKit will by default use the current controller, but you can provide a custom one.
+KeyboardKit will by default use the current controller, but you can use a custom controller if you want.

 KeyboardKit will by default map the ``KeyboardAction/nextKeyboard`` action to this button type.